 More than 100 years of experience

 For more than 100 years, Nordic Sugar has produced sugar and feed products from natural, local raw materials in factories in the Nordic and Baltic countries.
-Production began with national companies in slightly different periods – from 1850 and onwards – and they have, for the past 15 years, merged and become one of Europe’s leading sugar companies – Nordic Sugar.
-Nordic Sugar is since 2009 a part of the German-based Nordzucker Group, ranking as Europe’s second largest sugar producer.
+Production began with national companies in slightly different periods – from 1850 and onwards – merged during the 1990s and is since 2009 a part of the German-based Nordzucker Group, ranking as Europe’s second largest sugar producer.

 Danish Sugar is established

 The Danish entrepreneur C.F.
 Tietgen founded Danish Sugar in 1872.
-He acquired the Phønix Sugar Refinery in Copenhagen, now the headquarters of Nordic Sugar A/S. C.F.
+He acquired the Phønix Sugar Refinery in Copenhagen, today Nordzucker's regional office.
+C.F.
 Tietgen also founded Danish Distillers, which merged with Danish Sugar and A/S Danisco into Danisco A/S in 1989.
 In that same year, the group acquired Andelsselskabet Sukkerfabrikken Nykøbing, achiving the position as the only manufacturer of sugar in Denmark.

 Early Swedish sugar industry